-A backlog of SSDI cases means delays for some disability applicants while the recent economic downturn has increased the importance of timely benefits.
+A backlog of SSDI cases means delays for some disability applicants in the united states.

 One little known side effect of the prolonged recession is a rise in the number of applications for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 In an average year, the Social Security Administration considers 2.5 million applications for disability benefits.
 But cases were up by 20 percent over the past year and are likely to increase to well over 3 million in the coming year, according to SSA chief actuary Stephen Goss.

 One obvious reason is that workers who have endured disabilities may decide to seek benefits after losing a job to outsourcing or a prolonged layoff.
 "When there's a bad recession and we lose six million jobs, people of all types are going to be part of that," Goss explained in a recent interview.
 While the SSA is a vast bureaucracy capable of serving a huge volume of applicants, the recent surge has led to backlogs in some parts of the country.